nixworks/public/news/2012/12/11/index.md

 An Illinois judge sentenced Jack McCullough, 73, to serve the rest of his “natural life” in prison for the kidnapping and murder of Maria Ridulph on Dec.
 3, 1957.

 ### [The United States Court of Appeals for the Seventh Circuit overturns an Illinois law banning the carrying of concealed weapons. ](/news/2012/12/11/the-united-states-court-of-appeals-for-the-seventh-circuit-overturns-an-illinois-law-banning-the-carrying-of-concealed-weapons.md)
-_Context: 7th U.S. Circuit Court of Appeals, Illinois_
+_Context: Illinois, United States Court of Appeals for the Seventh Circuit_

 ### [A gunman opens fire in the Clackamas Town Center mall in the U.S. state of Oregon.
 Three people, including the suspected shooter, are killed and another is injured. ](/news/2012/12/11/a-gunman-opens-fire-in-the-clackamas-town-center-mall-in-the-u-s-state-of-oregon-three-people-including-the-suspected-shooter-are-killed.md)
 _Context: Clackamas Town Center, Oregon, U.S., opens fire_